drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-i18n_en.md

 Here is how to proceed to create a new translation:

-* Create a new subfolder with the language code name (here _en_) and copy the content of an existing translation.
+* Create a new sub-folder with the language code name (here _en_) and copy the content of an existing translation.

 * Rename all files to integrate the language code name (i.e. _Method/fr/qsos-head_fr.md_ becomes _Method/en/qsos-head_en.md_ and so on).